 The closest place there is to a town is the US research base, Mcmurdo Station.
 About 1000 people reside there during the busiest parts of the year.

-If you had hopes to visit Antarctica, you have two options.
-Work at one of the research stations or visit as a tourist..
+If you had hopes of visiting Antarctica, you have two options: Work at one of the research stations or visit as a tourist.
 The process for visiting as a tourist appears to be pretty intense.
 You’ll need to get permission from the government of the country you reside in.